BlockchainCommons/Research/papers/bcr-2026-004-anchor-predicates.md

 ### Hash Binding

-The `anchorHash` provides cryptographic binding between the anchor and the anchored content.
+The `anchorDigest` provides cryptographic binding between the anchor and the anchored content.
 Verifiers should confirm that the hash matches the canonical form of the referenced assertion.

 ## Open Questions